gexiangdong/CoffeeCounter/README.md

 CoffeeCounter
 =============

-A simple Android APP that help you count the cups of coffee you drank everyday.
+A simple Android APP that help you count the cups of coffee you drunk everyday.